 Olives are small fruits produced by the olive tree (Olea europaea

 ), a deciduous tree or shrub that is native to the Mediterranean region.
 Olive trees, and their various parts, have been used in traditional and contemporary medicine for a wide range of ailments.
-Olive tree parts provide a rich source of polyphenols, including:
+Specific applications relating to poultry include:

 Summary of Poultry-associated Research Findings Related to Olive trees

 - Cardiovascular Support: A study conducted in 2012 on the effects of supplementing broiler chickens' diets with 10 g/kg of dietary olive leaves, showed that it had an anti-hypertensive effect and decreased incidences of ascites in chickens exposed to cold ambient temperatures.

 - Egg quality: Adding 1-3% olive leaf powder to the diet of 120 laying hens for 8 weeks showed that it helped to reduce egg yolk cholesterol content and egg yolk coloring agent.

 - Antimicrobial: Olive oil leaf extract has demonstrated strong antimicrobial activity against Campylobacter jejuni and Staphylococcus aureus (including methicillin-resistant S. aureus.

 |Leaf Powder||Laying Hens||1 to 3%||56 days||can be used for reducing egg yolk cholesterol content and egg yolk coloring agent in layer diets.||H Cayan et al., 2015|